 We usually add some fresh or dried herbs.
 Dried oregano tastes wonderful on a tostada.
 Sometimes we mix fresh basil in the tomato sauce.
 Real aficionados of tostada, before adding the oil and sauce, rub the cut side of half a clove of garlic across the toasted bread.

-When we accidentally make too much tomato sauce, we use the excess sauce, for example, on an omelet with some dried or fresh herbs.
+When we accidentally make too much tomato sauce, we use the excess sauce, for example, on an omelette with some dried or fresh herbs.

-When you have a favorite recipe with red vegetables or fruit, please let us know in the comment box.
+When you have a favourite recipe with red vegetables or fruit, please let us know in the comment box.

 Enjoy your meal!